RoMcGill/coding-game/README.md

 ------

+#### 3. Focus the text area
-3. for the text area i used focus so that when a correct answer is typed or the game begins the area is ready for input. the text area also turns green when the correct answer is entered and is stays yellow when the current text does not match the current line of code.
+for the text area i used focus so that when a correct answer is typed or the game begins the area is ready for input. the text area also turns green when the correct answer is entered and is stays yellow when the current text does not match the current line of code.

 JS
 ```{r}.